eTallang/theme-demo/README.md

 # ThemeDemo
+This is a demo on how to manage dynamic themes in Angular, using a shared ThemeService to handle the theme state.
+A working demo can be seen [here](https://tallang-theme-demo.firebaseapp.com).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server